0xPerez/sdi31-tyler-and-kevin/outline.md

 6. Requirements
 a.
 View all of the to-do tasks
 b.
 Add a to-do to the list of to-do tasks
 c.
-Mark a task as completed by crossing it out on click
+Mark a task as completed by crossing it out on
 d.
 Remove to-do tasks by removing those elements from the DOM
 e.
 Be aesthetically pleasing (styled)